 When it comes time to eat, you'll have an array of options.
 They include Sidebar for barbecue, Demara’s Italian Restaurant for pizza or Simply Southern Bistro for delightful Southern cuisine.
 For fine dining, you won't go wrong with Hampton’s.
 If a casual dinner is more your style, try Main Street Tavern, Shuckers or Melted Whiskey.

 Whether it’s a bed & breakfast or a downtown hotel, you'll rest comfortably in Sumter.
 Enjoy a peaceful stay at the Hyatt Place, just steps away from local restaurants, shops, century-old churches and the Sumter Opera House.
 Feel right at home at Sumter’s historical 1912 Bed & Breakfast or try a budget-friendly hotel like Sleep Inn, Tru by Hilton, Red Roof Inn, Holiday Inn Express & Suites or Comfort Suites.

 Spend a day or two exploring Sumter’s history by visiting the Sumter Opera House and Sumter County Museum, chronicling the city's past through an exhibition of vintage objects.
 Arts-minded visitors will want to check out Sumter County Gallery of Art and Sumter Little Theatre.

-Shopping options are just as diverse with popular spots like Wally’s Hardware, Ages Antiques, The Olive Tree and Doolallies for unique gift items, and the Sumter County Flea Market where you're bound to find something old and new.
+Shopping options are just as diverse with popular spots like Wally’s Hardware, Ages Antiques, and The Olive Tree and Doolallies for unique gift items.